Skip to main content

 How many flood insurance claims have been filed in Foggy Bottom?

-District of Columbia County has recorded 492 NFIP flood insurance claims totaling $5.5M in payouts since 1978.
+District of Columbia has recorded 492 NFIP flood insurance claims totaling $5.5M in payouts since 1978.
 The year with the most claims was 2020, with 63 claims and $572K in payouts.
 These figures cover all NFIP claims in the county, including Foggy Bottom.